-Register for winter session of Abiotic Disorders of Greenhouse Crops Course
+Register for summer session of Abiotic Disorders of Greenhouse Crops Course

 The course will guide you through the diagnostic process to learn what cultural, environmental, or nutritional factors can cause plant symptoms in greenhouse crops.

-Michigan State University Extension partnered with University of Kentucky Extension to prepare this all new course on abiotic or physiological disorders.
+Michigan State University Extension partnered with University of Kentucky Extension to prepare this course on abiotic or physiological disorders.
 Abiotic plant problems are those that are caused by non-living things, such as cultural or environmental conditions.
 This course is intended for greenhouse and ornamental plant growers interested in learning how insect pests, disease, nutrition, and the greenhouse environment and cultural practices affects plant growth thereby inducing or contributing to the onset of abiotic disorders of greenhouse crops.
 This course will guide you through the diagnostic process to learn what abiotic factors can cause plant problems causing top growth symptoms (on either foliage, stem or flower buds) or root symptoms.
 The cost to take the course is $129.

 The first unit of the course covers an introduction to physiological disorders of greenhouse crops.
 In units two and three, abiotic disorders that cause plant symptoms on the foliage, buds or roots are discussed.
 The fourth unit covers methods of substrate and leaf tissue testing in order to help diagnose plant physiological disorders.
 Unit 5 discusses symptoms that affect plant development and flower initiation including light intensity, photoperiod, ethylene and other environmental factors.
 The last unit covers plant symptoms caused by chemical phytotoxicity and herbicide damage, which can be confused with physiological disorders in crops.